artem-ogre/CDT/docs/README.md

 <a name="python-bindings"></a>

 ## Python bindings?

-For work-in-progress on Python bindings check-out [PythonCDT](https://github.com/artem-ogre/PythonCDT)
+For Python bindings check-out [PythonCDT](https://github.com/artem-ogre/PythonCDT)

 <a name="contributors"></a>